JamesKluz/bigco_project/README.md

 ## Authors: James Kluz

 ### Demo Quick Start Guide:
 Below are the steps to run the demo.
 The demo will process the video demo.mp4 in the `files` directory on the fly, periodically replacing the sky with different weather patterns.
+A before/after window will be displayed with the original video on the top and the processed video on the bottom.
 - install numpy
 - install opencv (opencv-python)
 - Run the following: `python3 demo.py`